 There are not many resources out there for people who are involved in a motor vehicle accident.
-Most lawyer websites simply advise victims to “call us for a free consultation,” but those free consultations, more often than not, are short, impersonal, and basically just a sales pitch to get victims to sign the retainer agreement and go home.
+Most lawyer websites simply advise victims to “call us for a free consultation,” but those free consultations, more often than not, are short, impersonal, and are really a sales pitch to get victims to sign the retainer agreement and go home.
 That’s no way to treat someone who is in an unfamiliar situation, especially if that person has just been injured.

 So, from the luxury of your home computer and without any high-pressure sales, here is some important information about the personal injury claim process dealing with a Maryland car accident case.

 We tell you what you can expect and how long it will take.
 So we give you the average time it takes to get from point A to point B. Please note that not every case is the same, and your situation may be slightly or significantly different from what is described below.
 That said, these are good generalities.
 If you have specific questions, give us a call at 800-553-8082.The Accident

 Depending on the severity of the car crash, there are some things that you may be able to do to help your case.
 Here’s a short list:

 - Be safe: Make sure that you are in a safe place and there is no risk of secondary collisions.
 Turn off the engine.
 If you are in pain, avoid moving unless necessary.

 - Take photographs: Take pictures of your car, the car that hit you, the driver of the car that hit you, any witnesses, and the license plates of cars with drivers or passengers who may have seen the collision.

 - Get the other driver’s information: Get the other driver’s name, address, phone number, insurance company, and insurance policy number.
 Ask to see his or her driver’s license information, and write down the license number, date of birth, height, and weight, and the address, if different from what he/she told you.